lgeurts/lgeurts.github.io/_posts/2025-12-29-new-system-new-start.md

 ### **Hey, what do you mean with a new system blablabla"?**

-Well, me and my awesome colleagues (yes they sometimes check this blog) have been migrating away from **big-tech** like Microsoft, Google, Oracle, Apple etc. Not because these services were no good (our core services are still on AWS) but out of principle, read we vare sick of the **data-sucking** most of those companies do.
+Well, me and my awesome colleagues (yes they sometimes check this blog) have been migrating away from **big-tech** like Microsoft, Google, Oracle, Apple etc. Not because these services were no good (our core services are still on AWS) but out of principle, read we were sick of the **data-sucking** most of those companies do.
-Anyways, we also decide to move all our systems (laptops and servers) to something different.
+Anyways, we also decided to do some self-hosting and move all our laptops to something different.
 No more Ubuntu or Fedora but suckless DWM on Arch (with the performance kernel).
 Migrating was tough, writing our own add-ons even harder but the result is there to be.
-On a personal note on my 2 laptops I additionally:
+On a personal note on my 2 systems I additionally:
-- Removed my external monitor and keyboard.
+- Removed my external monitors and keyboard.
 Not to be minimalist, but to reduce context switching.
 I kept the mouse because speed still matters.
 - The same thing happened with software. nVim became Lazy-Vim (maybe later nvi).
 Alacritty became xterm, then st. Firefox became qutebrowser.

 I didn’t look for lighter tools, but for ones I could trust and reason about.
 Less abstraction, fewer surprises.